By Yasmine Saleh and Tom Perry

 The draft constitution widens the already broad privileges enjoyed by the army by requiring the approval of the Supreme Council of the Armed Forces for the choice of a defence minister to serve for eight years from when the document is ratified.

 It does not indicate how the minister of defence could be sacked or who has the authority to fire him.

-The constitution will replace one signed into law by Mursi last year after it was passed in a referendum.
-The new text strips out Islamist-inspired additions introduced by the Islamist-dominated assembly that drafted it.
+The new constitution will replace one drafted by an Islamist-dominated assembly and signed into law by Mursi last year after it was approved in a referendum.
+The new text strips out Islamist-inspired additions introduced last year.